Unless you have been living under a rock, you've seen it:

 CBD is everywhere these days.
 The industry has become wildly popular since it's

 in 7 Americans had tried CBD.
-Those numbers have unquestionably only moved
+Those numbers have only risen in 2020.

-CBD is growing in its popularity, becoming popular not only
+CBD is growing in its popularity, not only

 among humans but with dogs as well.
 Indeed, the internet is replete